Instagram Reels Vs Story: How to Use Both to Boost Engagement

 This makes sense because stories are private.
 However, they make up for their lack of reach with depth of engagement.

 When you post a story, you can ask a question, make a poll, offer a discount, link to your landing page, and more.
-This interactivity makes stories invaluable for CTAs and collecting data.
+This interactivity makes stories invaluable for CTAs and analyzing data.
 Your followers can also engage by jumping into your DMs.

 How Viewers Engage